Chia-Network/chia-docs/docs/guides/tutorials/video-series/announcements-oracles.md

 </div>
 ---

-If you have further questions, join our [Keybase team](https://keybase.io/team/chia_network.public) and ask in the _#chialisp_ channel.
+If you have further questions, join our [Discord](https://discord.gg/chia) and ask in the #chialisp channel.